 2010 has finally arrived, and if you're like other therapists, you're not sad 2009 has come and gone.
 Last year was tough for many of us.
 Good planning and determination are more important than ever to ensure that 2010 isn't the same.

-Whether you work alone or own a spa, the key to success is to constantly attract new clients and retain the ones you have.
+Whether you work alone or own a spa, the key to success is constantly attracting new clients and retaining the ones you have.
 Client satisfaction is always important, but how do you guarantee that someone else couldn't satisfy them more?
 What do you offer that other therapists don't?
 If you don't know the answer, you should!

-- Do you offer clients rewards for repeat visits, pre-booking appointments or referring their friends?
+Do you offer clients rewards for repeat visits, pre-booking appointments, or referring to their friends?

-If your answer to any of these questions is "no", ask yourself "why not?"
-If the answer is "yes", ask yourself "How has this benefited my business?"
-The answers to these questions can help you determine what is and is not working for your business, as well as, uncover opportunities you may be missing.
+If your answer to any of these questions is "no," ask yourself, "why not?"
+If the answer is "yes," ask yourself, "How has this benefited my business?"
+The answers to these questions can help you determine what is and is not working for your business and uncover opportunities you may be missing.